ruko1202/python_marshmallow_list_handler/README.md

-python_marshmallow_list_handler
-used by marshmallow 3.0.0rc6
+used by marshmallow 3.0.0rc6 for python 3.7